PaperMC/PaperDocs/source/about/faq.rst

 What has been changed?
 -----------------------------

-This is currently not an exhaustive list but: configrable damage on the roof of the nether, configrable nether portal search, leashing undead horses, fix 0-tick farms, fix piston inconsitencys thus fixing multiple dupes.
+This is currently not an exhaustive list and some are configurable: damage above the roof of the nether, nether portal search range, leashing undead horses, fix 0-tick crop farms, fix piston inconsitenciess thus fixing multiple dupes (for example TNT dupers), prevent players from getting kicked for "flying" when actually resting in a bed, prevent phantoms from spawning on creative players, phatoms only attack insomniacs, fixed unloaded chunk enderpearl exploit, maximum file size of minecraft book pages, entity activation range, fixed bedrock brekaing exploit, natural mob spawn limit calculations and enforcment,

 Can I run Bukkit plugins on Paper?
 ----------------------------------